wizelineacademy/ios-bootcamp-project-2021/README.md

 ## App Contents

-The application interface must contain this next screen to be functionaly.
+The application interface must contain this next screens to be functional.

 - Home View
   - Show movies